-Go outside.
-Green spaces have proven therapeutic benefits.
-Being in nature can improve mood & tension.
+Go outside when you can.
+Green spaces have proven therapeutic benefits, and being in nature can improve mood and tension.

 Repeat a word or phrase in your mind to set an intention.
 For example, you might repeat the word "calm" or "let go" and just breathe.